aclark4life/blog-2017/2013/02/23/built-with-plone-powered-by-github-pages/index.rst

 .. post:: 2013/02/23
     :category: Plone

-Is Plone the next great static website generator?
-Probably not, but it definitely could be
+**Is Plone the next great static website generator?
+Probably not, but it definitely could be.**

 I am always looking for ways to improve, streamline and otherwise hack my e-life.
 And this post is about all of the above. https://raw.github.com/ACLARKNET/blog/gh-pages/images/httrack.png